Rotala: Acquisitions

 In February 2018, Central Buses in Birmingham was purchased and integrated into Diamond Bus.
 Wessex Bus ceased operations on 1 September 2018, with eight services and nine vehicles taken over by Stagecoach West.

-In August 2019 Rotala purchased First Greater Manchester's Bolton depot with 18 routes.
-The routes had an approximate PVR of 170, and part of the deal involved renting 125 buses from First Manchester.
-The acquired business has been integrated into Diamond Bus North West.
+In August 2019, Rotala purchased First Greater Manchester's Bolton depot with 18 routes and integrated into Diamond Bus North West.

 In January 2022, the purchase of Claribel Coaches of Birmingham was announced allowing the current owners to focus on the associated Birmingham International Coaches business.
 Diamond confirmed that the Claribels name would not be retained and all services and buses would be operated under the Diamond Bus name from April 2022.
-A number of routes, however, were transferred to National Express West Midlands due to the expiration of the tenders operated on behalf of TfWM.
+A number of routes, however, were transferred to National Express West Midlands due to the expiration of the tenders operated on behalf of Transport for West Midlands.

-In April 2022 the acquisition of the bus operations of Johnsons Coaches, which operates under the Excelbus brand, were purchased.
+In April 2022, the acquisition of the bus operations of Johnsons Coaches, which operates under the Excelbus brand, were purchased.
 All bus operations will operate under the Diamond Bus brand from 29 May 2022 and will be operated from Redditch depot.
 The private hire and coach operations are not included in the deal and will continue to trade as Johnsons Coaches.
 Some Johnsons routes were started early "to assist Johnsons with some of their current operational difficulties".

-In August 2022, it was announced the Rotala Group had purchased Midland Classic for £2 million, marking Rotala's entry into the East Midlands.
-Midland Classic is to be fully integrated as part of the Rotala Group as Diamond East Midlands by 30 November 2022, with buses painted into Diamond fleet livery and the company directly controlled from Rotala's Tividale headquarters.
+In August 2022, it was announced the Rotala Group had purchased Midland Classic, marking Rotala's entry into the East Midlands.
+Midland Classic was rebranded Diamond East Midlands, with buses painted into Diamond fleet livery and the company directly controlled from Rotala's Tividale headquarters.

+In January 2024, Rotala delisted from the Alternative Investment Market with directors Bob Dunn, Simon Dunn and John Gunn purchasing the business in a management buyout.